binarymist/epiclinesweb-surf/content/products/deck-grip/generic-3-piece-back-foot/index.md

 <li>Tread Pattern: Diamond</li>
 </ul>

-We have used these traction pads on our boards which we surf all around New Zealand, the Pacific Islands, and Indonesia, and have found them to be excellent!
+We have used these traction pads on our boards, which we surf all around New Zealand, the Pacific Islands, and Indonesia, and have found them to be excellent!